Beraliv/beraliv.dev/packages/blog2/src/content/2021-12-10-advanced-types-holyjs-notes.md

 On November, 5, together with [Max](https://github.com/ColCh) we had a talk about [Advanced types in TypeScript on HolyJS](https://holyjs-moscow.ru/en/talks/advanced-types-in-typescript/).

-If you want to watch the talk in Russian, please follow the link:
+If you'd like to watch the entire talk in Russian, a recording is available on YouTube:

 <YouTube href="https://www.youtube.com/embed/KFWJGVDYZaw" title="Алексей Березин — Advanced types в TypeScript" />